-2.7 Site Fire Protection
+2.6 Site Fire Protection/Natural Hazard Mitigation

-Seller shall provide to Buyer a complete set of the fire protection design basis documentation for the Project Site for Buyer's review and approval and shall not release equipment and material purchase orders for the Project prior to obtaining such Buyer's approval.
-NFPA 850, Chapter 14 (Paragraphs 14.2 and 14.4), and applicable sections in Chapters 4-10 is the current standard by which Buyer and Buyer's insurers measure property and asset protection and actions taken to mitigate fire risks to Buyer's insured assets.
-Buyer intends to utilize Chapter 14 and other applicable sections of NFPA 850 as a basis for Buyer's review of the fire protection design basis documentation provided by Seller.
+Seller shall provide to Buyer a complete set of the fire protection design basis documentation addressing site property hazards (Fire Flood, Wind, Hail, Tornado, Lightning, and woodland and grassland wildfires) for the Project Site for Buyer's review and approval and shall not release equipment and material purchase orders for the Project prior to obtaining such Buyer's approval.
+NFPA 850, Chapter 13, and applicable sections in Chapters 4-10 is the current standard by which Buyer and Buyer's insurers measure property and asset protection and actions taken to mitigate fire risks to Buyer's insured assets.
+Buyer intends to utilize Chapter 13 and other applicable sections of NFPA 850 as a basis for Buyer's review of the fire protection design basis documentation provided by Seller.
 This set of documentation will be updated from time to time to include and record all fire protection design decisions as the Project progresses.

-2.8 Site Security - Construction
+2.7 Site Security - Construction